Buying BMX Bikes

 The rider’s level is not a key factor in determining what bike to choose.
 Almost all bikes are suitable for beginners, but of course, it is an advantage to choose a complete bike with e.g. brakes included if you are a beginner.

 In comparison, experienced riders might look for bikes in a premium quality.
-This entails strong and lightweight materials, such as chromoly steel and aluminum.
+This entails strong and lightweight materials, such as chromoly steel and aluminium.
 Usually, experienced riders tend to compile a bike consisting of single parts, to get a specialized bike that fits their individual needs.